-In this guide, I will explain how I set up the software application for an ADS-B receiver.
+In this guide, I will explain how I set up the software application for an ADS-B receiver on a Raspberry Pi.
 I will also explain how to set up a Virtual Radar Server (VRS), which is a visual display of the received and decoded aircraft data.

 - ADS-B receiver hardware (antenna, receiver, cables, connectors)